 Are you interested in running your own in-home child care center in Maryland?
 Do you want the flexibility of being your own boss and setting your own business terms?
 Learn how to provide a safe, supportive environment and the best quality of care with this important state-approved training.

-Students must be at least 16 years old.
-The Maryland State Department of Education Office of Child Care also has additional requirements for certification.
+Students must be at least 16.
+The Maryland State Department of Education Office of Child Care has additional requirements for certification.

 Anne Arundel County residents pay $390, including tuition and fees.

 Upon successful completion of all six noncredit courses, students will earn an AACC continuing education certificate and fulfill the training requirement for the Maryland State Department of Education Office of Child Care to become a family child care provider.
 To receive the certificate, students must complete and submit a Student Application for Continuing Education Certificate.
 Use certificate code CE.CHILD-FAM-CARE.

 New or experienced child care providers interested in earning a degree may choose to complete the Associate Degree in early childhood development.
 The degree prepares students to work as a director of a child care center, before- or after-school program, or as a lead teacher in a center.